Anarion-zuo/MIT-6.824/src/raft/note.md

 Should persist lastSnapshotIndex.
 Find all appearances of it.
 Then we are done.

 There is a tiny problem at when in crash tests.
 Cannot agree on certain things, but this happens only when raft runs for too long a time.
 Perhaps I will return to this in the future.

+## On Apply mechanism

+When doing lab3, I find a potential bug in raft that I modified accordingly.

+When the server is committing too rapidly, several go routines are launched and try to send to applyCh.
+There is no promise which would run first, thus causes an apply-out-of-order.

+The way of resolving this is simple.
+Let a dedicated thread handles the sending to applyCh.
+Let other threads notify it through condvar when there is an update is commitIndex.